School bus: School bus conversions

 In retirement, not all school buses live on as transport vehicles.
 In contrast, the purchasers of school buses use the large body and chassis to use as either a working vehicle, or as a basis to build a rolling home.
 To build a utility vehicle for farms, owners often remove much of the roof and sides, creating a large flatbed or open-bed truck for hauling hay.
 Other farms use unconverted, re-painted, school buses to transport their workforce.

 Skoolies are retired school buses converted into recreational vehicles (the term also applies to their owners and enthusiasts).
 Constructed and customized by their owners; while some examples have primitive accommodations, others rival the features of production RVs.
 Exteriors vary widely, including only the removal of school bus lettering, conservative designs, or the bus equivalent of an art car.
 An example of a Skoolie is Further, a 1939 (and later, 1947) school bus converted by Ken Kesey and the Merry Pranksters, intended for use on cross-country counterculture road trips.
 Both versions of Further are painted with a variety of psychedelic colors and designs.

 School bus export

 Retired school buses from Canada and the United States are sometimes exported to Africa, Central America, South America, or elsewhere.
 Used as public transportation between communities, these buses are nicknamed "chicken buses" for both their crowded accommodation and the (occasional) transportation of livestock alongside passengers.
 To attract passengers (and fares), yellow buses are often repainted with flamboyant exterior color schemes and modified with chrome exterior trim.

 Around the world

 Outside the United States and Canada, the usage and design of buses for student transport varies worldwide.
 In Europe, Asia, and Australia, buses utilized for student transport may be derived from standard transit buses.
-Alongside differences in body, chassis, and seating design, school buses outside North America differ primarily in their signage, livery, and traffic priority.
+Alongside differences in body, chassis, engines, and seating design, school buses outside North America differ primarily in their signage, livery, and traffic priority.